-JG: I don’t know what we expected to come back, if he might do an acoustic thing or something, but he has went full out production on it.
-It’s fucking crazy to hear him sing our song, I don’t think we have come to terms with it yet to be honest.
-He has been really nice about it.
-We are going to meet him soon which is going to be cool, he seems like a really nice guy as well.
-To have him endorse what we do is fucking huge for us, it’s absolutely massive it is pretty exciting.
+JG: I don't know what we expected to come back if he might do an acoustic thing or something, but he has gone full out production on it.
+It's fucking crazy to hear him sing our song; I don't think we have come to terms with it yet, to be honest.
+He has been nice about it.
+We are going to meet him soon, which is going to be cool; he seems like a really nice guy as well.
+To have him endorse what we do is fucking huge for us; it's absolutely massive it is pretty exciting.
 The song is getting premiered in the middle of May, so it will be interesting to see what happens with it.

 Xs Noize: Do you think you will get to perform the song with Robert?

-JG: If he wanted to then of course, Andy might sack me as a singer and get him in (laughs).
-It would be amazing but he has already given us so much.
-But if it could happen we would jump at the chance to do it.
-He sings the song a bit different from me but I found myself at one of the gigs repeating the way he sings it by mistake.
-Brendan our keyboard played said “Did you notice you did that?”
-I said I did but I didn’t even mean it, it was mental.
+JG: If he wanted to, then, of course, Andy might sack me as a singer and get him in (laughs).
+It would be amazing, but he has already given us so much.
+But if it could happen, we would jump at the chance to do it.
+He sings the song a bit different from me, but I found myself at one of the gigs repeating the way he sings it by mistake.
+Brendan, our keyboard player, said, "Did you notice you did that?"
+I said I did, but I didn't even mean it; it was mental.

-Xs Noize: The Belfast show is your final show of the tour, will you do anything different?
+Xs Noize: The Belfast show is your final show of the tour.
+Will you do anything differently?

-JG: We are just going do what we always do, just go out and play our songs with no gimmicks or anything like that. but I think as it is our last night it will have an energy to it.
-We should be absolutely knackered but there is something about the last night where you just chuck it all out there.
+JG: We are just going do what we always do, just go out and play our songs with no gimmicks or anything like that.
+But I think as it is our last night, it will have energy.
+We should be absolutely knackered, but there is something about the last night where you just chuck it all out there.
 We are just going to go and do what we have been doing for the past 56 gigs.

 Xs Noize: Have you had any bad gigs?

 JG: Not really!
-There was one where I lost my voice two thirds of the way in and we had to stop, that was in Denmark.
-It wasn’t a bad gig but we had played too many gigs in a row.
-There are obviously gigs that are better than others because of the way the crowd reacts or certain places that we play but it has been really positive.
-There usually is one shite one but we have been really lucky.
+There was one where I lost my voice two-thirds of the way in, and we had to stop.
+That was in Denmark.
+It wasn't a bad gig, but we had played too many gigs in a row.
+There are obviously gigs that are better than others because of the way the crowd reacts or certain places that we play, but it has been really positive.
+There usually is one shite one, but we have been fortunate.

-It differs for us each time, each gig is different because of the venue, the sound, the reaction but I always try to keep in my head that these people have payed their money to come and see us and I have to put as much effort in as I did the night before and show people why we do this in the first place you know.
-Usually on social media during a tour you get people complaining, people like to complain (laughs).
-But literally we have had nothing negative said to us at all I think we are hitting our stride to be honest.
+It differs for us each time, each gig is different because of the venue, the sound, the reaction, but I always try to keep in my head that these people have paid their money to come and see us, and I have to put as much effort in as I did the night before and show people why we do this in the first place you know.
+Usually, during a tour, you get people complaining on social media.
+People like to complain (laughs).
+But literally, we have had nothing negative said to us at all; I think we are hitting our stride, to be honest.

-Xs Noize: Before the recording of the new record you had doubts about how the band could move forward and now the band has broken through to another level of success, does it feel good?
+Xs Noize: Before recording the new record, you had doubts about how the band could move forward, and now the band has broken through to another level of success.
+Does it feel good?

-We want the band to go as far as it can to play to more people to go to go to new places and try new things.
-We have still got it in our head that we want to do that.
-The record has done better than any record we have ever done we are getting to play places we have never been before.
+We want the band to go as far as it can to play to more people to go to new places and try new things.
+We still have it in our heads that we want to do that.
+The record has done better than any record we have ever done.
+We are getting to play places we have never been before.

 Xs Noize: You made a brilliant record

-JG: Yeah I’m really proud of the record as well, but anything worth having you have got to work hard for and I think we have done that.
-It’s nice to see it slightly start to pay off a little.
-We want to push the band as far as we can there is no doubts in our head about what we can do now.
-Just seeing the reaction from this we want more.
+JG: Yeah, I'm really proud of the record as well, but anything worth having you have got to work hard for, and I think we have done that.
+It's nice to see it slightly start to pay off a little.
+We want to push the band as far as we can.
+There are no doubts in our heads about what we can do now.
+Just seeing the reaction from this, we want more.

 Xs Noize: The band seems to be well received in America

-JG: America has been really good to us I think we have toured there like 15 or 16 times now.
-We are really lucky to have been able to do it once but to have done it that many times shows that people really like what we do.
+JG: America has been really good to us.
+I think we have toured there like 15 or 16 times now.
+We are really lucky to have been able to do it once, but having done it many times shows that people really like what we do.
 It is mental!
-I still can’t get over why people from across the other side of the Atlantic know about this wee band from a place called Kilsyth.
+I still can't get over why people from across the other side of the Atlantic know about this wee band from a place called Kilsyth.
 It still blows my mind that we have people from all over the world writing to us.

 Xs Noize: Is there a song on the album that you really like to play live?

-JG: It’s different every night on this tour.
-I like every song on the record but the one I didn’t expect the reaction for was “I Could Give You All That You Don’t Want”, the reaction to that every night is amazing!
-I liked the song, it was a single I thought it would be quite popular with the people who liked it, but not as popular as it’s proven to be.
-There is also a song we play called “Drown So I Can Watch” that we play in the set I actually really enjoy singing that.
-And our new single “It Never Was The Same” always seems to be a moment in the set because it’s quite atmospheric and it just builds and builds.
+JG: It's different every night on this tour.
+I like every song on the record, but the one I didn't expect the reaction for was "I Could Give You All That You Don't Want" the response to that every night is amazing!
+I liked the song; it was a single I thought would be quite popular with the people who liked it, but not as popular as it's proven to be.
+There is also a song we play called "Drown So I Can Watch" that we play in the set I actually really enjoy singing that.
+And our new single "It Never Was The Same" always seems to be a moment in the set because it's quite atmospheric, and it just builds and builds.

-The good thing about writing the way we do is that I’m able to make mistakes, but if I was in a room with people id be frightened to try things and do things whereas when you’re on your own you are only making a fool of yourself.
-That’s when something really good comes out, but when you’re in a room with a band you might be more self conscious about trying stuff.
-I think it’s good the way we are able to write on our own and make our own mistakes and learn from that I suppose.
+The good thing about writing the way we do is that I can make mistakes.
+Still, if I was in a room with people, id be frightened to try things and do things.
+In contrast, when you're on your own, you are only making a fool of yourself.
+That's when something really good comes out, but when you're in a room with a band, you might be more self-conscious about trying stuff.
+I think it's good the way we can write on our own and make our own mistakes and learn from that, I suppose.

 Xs Noize: Do you have much material at the moment for the next record?

-JG: No we haven’t got anything! (laughs) We really haven’t had the time it’s been nonstop, the only time we had off was over Christmas the new year and January.
-Even then we weren’t really off we were doing sessions and things like that.
-So really it’ll be the summer when we will get stuck in and start doing it and hopefully we can have another record out next year.
-That’s what the plan is but you never know how things pan out, we will probably have killed each other by then (laughs).
+JG: No, we haven't got anything (laughs).
+We really haven't had the time it's been nonstop; the only time we had off was over Christmas, the new year and January.
+Even then, we weren't off.
+We were doing sessions and things like that, So really, it'll be the summer when we will get stuck in and start doing it, and hopefully, we can have another record out next year.
+That's what the plan is, but you never know how things pan out; we will probably have killed each other by then (laughs).

 Xs Noize: What music have you been listening to on the road that you recommend?

-I was listening to “Faith”, “Pornography” and “Disintegration”.
-I probably listened to one of those nearly every day.
-That was my mind set knowing that it was going to happen there was something cool about listening to all those records.
-I love all of those records but I think “Disintegration” is perfect, out of the three I have listened to it the most.
-Its massive it has phenomenal song writing on it.
-I suppose it’s going to be stuck in my head when we’re writing to try and get that scope.
+I was listening to "Faith", "Pornography", and "Disintegration" I probably listened to one of those nearly every day.
+That was my mindset, knowing that it was going to happen.
+There was something cool about listening to all those records.
+I love all of those records, but I think "Disintegration" is perfect, out of the three I have heard it the most It's massive; it has phenomenal song writing on it I suppose it's going to be stuck in my head when we're writing to try and get that scope.

-I’m not saying we could get anywhere near that album but to keep that kind of scope in your head that’s what I want our songs to be.
-I have been listening to the new Sufjun Stevens album, I have been playing that to death actually, I’ve listened to that every day, it’s a phenomenal album.
-The song 4th of July is just a brilliant song and I’ve listened to Errors new album a lot I think that’s about it.
+I'm not saying we could get anywhere near that album, but to keep that kind of scope in your head, that's what I want our songs to be.
+I have been listening to the new Sufjan Stevens album; I have been playing that to death actually; I've listened to that every day, it's a phenomenal album The song 4th of July is just a brilliant song, and I've heard to Errors new album a lot I think that's about it.

-I’ve been watching more TV shows and reading comics to be honest, there’s something about being on the road and being knackered so I have been sleeping in the back of the van and taking a bit of time out from music and thinking about other things because we are around it all day if we’re not we are sound checking playing gigs or doing sessions so it’s nice to get into a different head space and think of other things apart from music.
-I love being in a band but you need a little down time from it but those records are the ones I have been listening to a lot.
+I've been watching more TV shows and reading comics.
+To be honest, there's something about being on the road and being knackered, so I have been sleeping in the back of the van and taking a bit of time out from music and thinking about other things because we are around it all day if we're not we are sound checking playing gigs or doing sessions.
+Hence, it's nice to get into a different headspace and think of other things apart from music.
+I love being in a band, but you need a little downtime from it, but those records are the ones I have been listening to a lot.

 new single 'It Never Was The Same' is now available to pre-order HERE